There are two different, yet common, responses when people inquire about virtual shopper research:

 - Smaller study areas – PC testing is ideally suited for single-category shopping missions where the respondent is in and out in 5-8 minutes.

 So, which one is better?

-Here's the big takeaway: While both methods produce data that correlates highly with the physical world, right now PC testing is the most cost-effective and efficient option.
+Here's the big takeaway: While both shopping research techniques produce data that correlates highly with the physical world, right now PC testing is the most cost-effective and efficient option.
 The added expense and time to conduct in-person HMD tests is not usually necessary, since it yields nearly identical results.